synbol/Parameter-Efficient-Transfer-Learning-Benchmark/README.md

 This is an example of how to set up V-PETL Bench locally.
 To get a local copy up, running follow these simple example steps.

-### Prerequisites
+### Environment Setup

-V-PETL Bench is built on pytorch, with torchvision, torchaudio, and transformers.
+V-PETL Bench is built on pytorch, with torchvision, torchaudio, and timm, etc.

 To install the required packages, you can create a conda environment: